 Stage THREE - Apply Mapping

 Once a forwarder is configured and in place, agents/beats primed ready to be restarted, a mapping is required to act as the middle man between source and forwarder.
 This translates filtering rules and allows you to apply enhanced decision making as to what log lines are forwarded, which are not.
 Nothing is dropped.
 When we first introduce a mapping, we apply no rules other than forward everything and then use this to compare log lines in Logiq.ai vs vendor platform.

 IMPORTANT When making changes to Splunk, Datadog, Elastic Beats or event hubs, no data is lost during this process unless logs rollover in the time between the change.
 An agent restart is required.
 Logs still exist on the source and any gap in ingestion is taken care of using watermark/timestamp features(standard practice).
 We tested all configuration on non critical agents before applying anything in production.
 This helps clarify what changes are required, how to automate and that the plumbing is in place.

-Before making changes we had to clarify that 100% of expected log lines were present at source, Logiq.ai and the vendor platforms (forwarders).
-We allowed this to run for 7-10 days just to give operational confidence that the pipeline introduces zero difference.
-(Remember, those logging vendors will never know a pipeline is in the middle!)
+We ensured that 100% of expected log lines were present at source, Logiq.ai and the vendor platforms (forwarders) by allowing the changes to run for 7-10 days.
+This gave us operational confidence that the pipeline did not introduce any difference as the logging vendors would never know a pipeline was in the middle.

 The image below was a result of applying a simple mapping to NOT FORWARD any log lines that contain the attribute loglevel=debug AND loglevel=none.
 This was applied for Elastic in non production environments(which is larger than production combined) where we observed 46% of log lines matched the criteria.
 As a result, Elastic ingested 46% fewer log line events, Logiq.ai stored 100% of data (including debug and none), so nothing is lost.
 If we need to replay that data we can later.